Exile on Main StreetJohn Haber

 Now fast forward, for time is growing short.
 These days, I have a lot of galleries to cover before I head home for TV.
 Neshat has more star power than ever, enough to help promote a retrospective of a much older Iranian artist, Ardeshir Mohassess.
 Passage, of June 2001, has music by Philip Glass and the cover of Art in America.
 But look who is watching.

-Her three new videos each take a single screen, and production values have skyrocketed, just when video artists such when Jon Routson and Christian Jankowski delight in turning even Hollywood values into amateur hour.
+Three newer videos of hers each take a single screen, and production values have skyrocketed, just when artists such as Jon Routson and Christian Jankowski delight in turning even Hollywood values into amateur hour.
 Besides music from the composer of Einstein on the Beach and Satyagraha, I mean big screens in living color.
 As in grand opera and the movies, or Matthew Barney in video that quotes both, one sits back in a kind of awe.
 One had better.

 Possessed demands it by a pronounced didacticism.
 A woman moves through the crowd while refusing to recognize it, forcing headway and raving.
 The madwoman in the attic has come to the village square.
 Pulse demands it, too, but in another way—with the provocative sexuality of remote cultures, of the West's proverbial other, and of film noir.
 A return to black and white, it pulls back in a single, long take right out of Orson Welles.
 A woman sheds her black robe, as if once and for all.